nvsnkv/NVs.OccupancySensor/readme.md

 #### Detection
 * `CV:Detection:Threshold` - a rational value between 0 and 1 that defines sensor sensitivity.
 Bigger values makes detector less sensitive.
 Default is _0.1_
 * `CV:Detection:Algorithm` - background subtraction algorithm to use.
 Default is _CNT_.
 ** `CNT` - CouNT subtraction algorithm.
-Please refere to the [docs](https://github.com/sagi-z/BackgroundSubtractorCNT) for more details
+Please refere to the [docs](https://github.com/sagi-z/BackgroundSubtractorCNT) for more details.
-#### Image transformation settings
-These settings also impact detection quality.
-Changing them allows to find a right balance between performance, resource consumption and detection quality (I hope :))
-* `CV:Transform:ResizeFactor` - resize factor.
-Default is _0.5_
-* `CV:Transform:InputBlurKernelSize` - kernel size for median blur that would be applied before background subtraction.
-Must be odd number.
-Default is _5_
-* `CV:Transform:OutputBlurKernelSize` - kernel size for median blur that would be applied to foreground mask received from background subtraction.
-Must be odd number.
-Default is _5_
 #### MQTT
 Application uses MQTT.Net to build MQTT client.
 Please
 * `MQTT:ClientId` - the client identifier for MQTT client.
 Required.
 Does not have a default value